cristiangraz/kumi/README.md

 # Kumi
-Kumi is a lightweight Go "framework" that packages [context](https://golang.org/pkg/context/), [middleware](https://github.com/justinas/alice), and routing.
+Kumi is a lightweight net/http wrapper that packages [context](https://golang.org/pkg/context/), [middleware](https://github.com/justinas/alice), and interchangeable routers routing.
 Rather than requiring a specific router, Kumi uses a router interface so you can choose the router that best suits your project.
 Kumi includes three routers by default: httprouter, httptreemux, and gorilla mux.